 - Personal touch: When you send a text message via your mobile device, it gives you an informal opportunity to personalize the message.
-You can share a brief story or link to a resource where recipients can read personal experiment or case study.
+You can share a brief story or link to a resource where recipients can read a personal experiment or case study.

 6. Make your site navigable

 The rules for building a navigable mobile-friendly site are not set in stone.
 You have to test it for yourself before drawing conclusions.
-Whether it’s for desktop or mobile, carry out an A/B test on your menu, the colors, fonts, call to action and the rest of your site.
+Whether it’s for desktop or mobile, carry out an A/B test on your menu, the colors, fonts, call-to-action and the rest of your site.

-You can also read my article on 50 Split Testing Ideas for help with this.
+You can also read my article on 50 Split Testing Ideas, for help with this.

 7. Add a personal touch

 Small firms still value the personal touch.
-And people do too.
+And, people do, too.

 It’s often said that, “search engines don’t have credit cards – they can’t buy your product.”
-So why make them your #1 focus?Google Panda and Penguin updates discouraged these ugly practices.
+So, why make them your #1 focus?Google Panda and Penguin updates discouraged these ugly practices.

 Instead, it’s better to provide value and connect emotionally with readers.
 The best way to do this is by personalizing your marketing.

 Note: When you personalize your marketing for mobile users, it doesn’t mean that you just talk about yourself and your achievements.
-No it means that you’re connecting at a personal level, putting yourself in their shoes and answering their questions.
+No, it means that you’re connecting at a personal level, putting yourself in their shoes and answering their questions.

-So how do you personalize your marketing?
+So, how do you personalize your marketing?
 Follow these simple tips and you’ll nail it every time:

 Identify individual customer needs: Derek Halpern of Social Triggers understands how to identify individuals’ specific needs.
 When someone subscribes to his list, they get a welcome message.